Zinabuf/GCIM/README.md

 6 ID_806 ID_806  0.89635617
 ~~~

-**Qphen_tar_cov.txt:** The exposure variable and other covariates for the adjustments are for the target dataset and should be provided in a separate file.
+**Qphen_tar_cov.txt:** The exposure variable and other covariates used for adjustment should be from the target dataset and provided in a separate file.
+Please note that the file should not have column headings.

 ~~~
    FID      IID   Outcome   Conf_1  Conf_2 Conf_3  Conf_4  Conf_5  Conf_6